drfuzzi/INF2009_ImageVideoAnalytics/README.md

 ## 6. Part A – Image Analytics

 In this section, you will process **single images** to extract useful information.
-The key to avoiding confusion is that you will work from a **single starter script** and progressively add small blocks at clearly marked locations.
+The key to avoiding confusion is that you will work from a **single starter script** and progressively add small code snippets at clearly marked locations.

 ---